sandycdutra/jukebox-scc0219/README.md

 This will add the item to your favorite page.
 You may add as many items as you wish.

 ![image](https://github.com/user-attachments/assets/9834f283-5d03-436d-b4e3-e29569f269dc)

 ---

-## Comments About the Code
-The HTML structure is organized hierarchically, dividing the website into main sections (header, content, footer).
-The header and footer are shared between all the pages.
-For the home page, we added two sections, a "what's new" section that is comprised of a carrousel to show new realeses, and a "products" section, where we display all products.
-The products are organized in a grid.
-For the Vinyl, CD and Accessories page, we created a similar grid to the home page, and we created a sidebar where we can choose which genre we want to browse.
-For the register page, we created a form where the user introduces their information.

----

-## Test Plan
-*Planned approach:*
-- **Backend**: Postman tests for API routes (users, products)
-- **Frontend**: Manual testing of site functionalities
-- **Integration**: Manual testing of checkout flow
-- **User login**: Manual testing of user interactions

----

-## Test Results
-*Will include:*
-- Pass/fail rates for critical user journeys
-- Screenshots of test executions

----